 My name is Octavio Campos Salles and I am a professional photographer from Brazil.
-I was born in São Paulo in 1979 and live with my wife and 9 year old boy (and a dog) on the island of Ilhabela, off the SE coast.
+I was born in São Paulo in 1979 and now live on the island of Ilhabela, off the SE coast.
 Since childhood I’ve been very attracted to nature, collecting crabs and other critters at the beach, frogs in wetlands, surfing, snorkeling, walking the forest trails, etc. Soon I got a taste for sport fishing, and took it quite seriously for some years, even appearing on the cover of North American magazine “Wild on the Fly” in 2004.
 My fly fishing trips throughout Brazil (and abroad, I fished a lot in Florida too) eventually turned into a job, taking clients from all over the world to the Amazon to catch big Peacock Bass in remote waters.
 I worked with this for nearly 8 years, which was a very good experience in guiding tours.

 The move to photography was gradual.
 At first, like all fisherman on the planet, I was mostly interested in making my fish look bigger.
 So I bought a Nikon D70 in March 2004 with a wide-angle lens.
 Then in 2006 me and my business partner went on the craziest expedition of our lives.
 We were going to Serra do Aracá, a super remote tepui mountain in the Amazon near the border with Venezuela.
 It took us 7 days just to get there, slowly navigating with a large canoe through narrowing river channels, hiking through virgin rainforest and climbing slippery rocks.
 Meals were whatever we managed to hunt or fish.
 We didn’t quite get to where we wanted – at the base of the largest waterfall in Brazil, discovered by the Army only in the mid 90′s with survey flights and never before reached from underneath – but we did walk through areas that no “white men” had ever stepped before.
 During that trip I photographed a rare bird for the first time ever, the Caura Antbird.
 This photo won the largest Brazilian bird photography contest in the category “best ornithological record” and a pretty good amount of money as prize, enough for me to buy my first pro tele, a 300mm f/2.8.
 Later I would win the same contest again, but this time on the “best photo” category with a photo of two macaws playing in mid-air.